Alcaraz, Rybakina In Winning Wimbledon Starts As Rain Causes Havoc - UrduPoint

 Alcaraz, Rybakina In Winning Wimbledon Starts As Rain Causes Havoc

-Just six matches took place on the covered Court One and Centre Court, where the retired Roger Federer was the main attraction.
+Just eight matches took place on the covered Court One and Centre Court.

 "I like to play battles and I am really happy to have played a great level, both of us, in the third set," said the Spaniard.